haiweilian/vnext-netease-music/README.md

 ## Issue

-If you have a better suggestion, please [create an issue](https://github.com/haiweilian/taggd-manager/issues)
+If you have a better suggestion, please [create an issue](https://github.com/haiweilian/vnext-netease-music/issues)

 ## License

-The code is released under [the MIT license](https://github.com/haiweilian/taggd-manager/blob/master/LICENSE)
+The code is released under [the AGPL-3.0 license](https://github.com/haiweilian/vnext-netease-music/blob/master/LICENSE)